.

-Negotiation BATNA
+BATNA Explained

 by Dr David Venter

-A bottom line signifies the worst possible outcome that a negotiator might accept.
+A bottom line or walk away signifies the worst possible outcome that a negotiator might accept.
 The bottom line is meant to act as the final barrier where a negotiation will not proceed further.
 It is a means to defend oneself against the pressure and temptation that is often exerted on a negotiator to conclude an agreement that is self defeating.
 Although bottom lines definitely serve a purpose, they also regrettably foster inflexibility, stifle creativity and innovation, and lessen the incentive to seek tailor-made solutions that resolve differences.

 In contrast to a bottom line, a BATNA is not interested in the objectives of a negotiation, but rather to determine the course of action if an agreement is not reached within a certain time frame.
 As a gauge against which an agreement is measured, it prohibits a negotiator from accepting an unfavourable agreement or one that is not in their best interests because it provides a better option outside the negotiation.

-Since BATNA is the alternative to what a negotiated agreement would be otherwise, it permits far greater flexibility and allows much more room for innovation than a predetermined bottom line.
+Since BATNA is the alternative to what a negotiated agreement would be otherwise, it permits far greater flexibility and allows much more room for innovation than a pre-determined bottom line.
 When a negotiator has a strong BATNA, they also have more power because they possess an attractive alternative that they could resort to if an acceptable agreement is not achieved.

 When creating a BATNA, a negotiator should: